kkalouli/GKR_semantic_parser/README.md

 # Installation

+(this installation assumes you have a Java runtime environment (version 8 or higher, ) and the Gradle Build tool (<https://gradle.org/>) in place.
+If not, please make sure to install those first)

 1. Clone the repository into your desired directory: ``` git clone https://github.com/kkalouli/GKR_semantic_parser.git ```

 2. Download WordNet from http://wordnet.princeton.edu/wordnet/download/.